 The Church of the Brethren’s Global Mission and Service has been separated into two departments: Global Mission and Service Ministries.
 The action carried out by general secretary David Steele was announced today, Sept.
-25. Roy Winter, who had been associate executive director of Global Mission and Service and Brethren Disaster Ministries, will provide oversight for
+25.

 Church of the Brethren leaders have been sharing information from areas affected by disasters, including wildfires in the western US and hurricanes on the Gulf Coast.
 “We feel like the whole northwest is on fire!” said Debbie Roberts, who is on the interim district executive team for Pacific Northwest District.
 She reported last Friday expressing